TedLeRoy/ubuntu-update.sh/README.md

 ## Built With

-bash script using apt package manager on Ubuntu 16.04 LTS
+bash script using apt on Ubuntu 16.04 LTS.

 ## License